ChinaModernAppGroup/MSDA-Demo/README.md

 A project to develop an agent(MSDA, MicroService Discovery Agent) for BIG-IP/NGINX to enable service discovery of distributed and Microservices applications.

 1. Develop iApps LX template and iControl LX API for BIG-IP

+Please download iApp LX rpm packages from the [MSDA project repo](https://github.com/ChinaModernAppGroup).

 2. Develop agent or module for NGINX
 3. Develop Containerized agent for VELOS